WesleyBLDC/10xgrokipedia/README.md

 Requirements:
 - Same X API bearer token as the Top Tweets feature (`X_BEARER_TOKEN` or `TWITTER_BEARER_TOKEN`).
 - The search endpoint uses the same caching and single-flight behavior with a short TTL (`TWEETS_CACHE_TTL`).

+### Related Tweets: Query + Ranking Details

+- Retrieval query (backend):
+  - OR query using both keywords and topics (quoted for multi-word terms): `(term1 OR "multi word" OR term3) -is:retweet -is:reply lang:en`.
+  - Sanitizes invalid characters for X (e.g., `/`) and collapses whitespace.
+  - Fetches ~3× requested results to allow local re-ranking.

+- Re-ranking logic (backend):
+  - Coverage: counts how many keywords and topics appear in the tweet text (case-insensitive; basic morphological variants).
+Topics are slightly heavier than keywords.
+  - Engagement: normalized version of the backend’s engagement score.
+  - Recency: small linear decay over ~14 days.
+  - Final score: `0.80 * coverage + 0.15 * engagement + 0.05 * recency`.
+  - Returns top N tweets by this score.

+- Fresh-only Refresh:
+  - Refresh bypasses cache (`nocache=1`) so a new upstream search is performed; no stale results are served.
+  - UI keeps current results visible, showing a subtle shimmer and dot animation while fetching.